NewsUKArchive/fructose/README.md

 [![Build Status](https://www.bitrise.io/app/3038aa161f140118/status.svg?token=xtX-Hi2JSI7S3zQIGHI0EQ&branch=master)](https://www.bitrise.io/app/3038aa161f140118)
 # Fructose

-Fructose is a library to enable functional testing of React Native components in a device or simulator.
-It allows you to create functional tests against React Native components in isolation.
+Fructose is a library to enable functional testing of both React and React Native components on a device, simulator or web.
+It allows you to create functional tests against components in isolation.
 This is different to an end to end testing approach where you test a built application.

-Fructose uses [detox] under the hood as the driver for ios devices.

-Fructose can technically support both Android and iOS.
-At the moment it is limited by [detox] to iOS.
-Once [detox] has Android support, so will fructose.

----

 ## Overview

 Fructose has 2 main parts to it.
   - Fructose App
   - Fructose Test Utils